 Anyway, it has now, but you've got to understand it's not just Naples, Marco, the Keys, Miami, West Palm, Palm.

-All the way up to St. Augustine and Jacksonville and Central Florida and Orlando and Miami.
+all the way up to St. Augustine and Jacksonville and Central Florida and Orlando and Miami.

 It's everybody.

-This hurricane now, it's not a matter of if will engulf the entire state.
+This hurricane now, it's not a matter of if, will engulf the entire state.

 This is the real deal here.

-So I'm just urging everybody to please take caution and be smart, and we want you back here listening on Monday, and there's nothing that's gonna make me and everybody else happier than to be write a check to Samaritans Purse and say, all right, we're gonna help you rebuild your lives.
+And there's nothing that's going to make me and everybody else happier than to write a check to Samaritan's purse and say, all right, we're going to help you rebuild your lives.

 Just like we're helping the people of Texas rebuild theirs.